-I need an income statement because it tells me how the company performed in recent times and how well their finance for startups strategy or execution recently was.
+Accounting for startups thereby consists of an income statement which tells me how well the company performed in recent times.
 Balance Sheet is a reflection of the company’s strength long term state of affairs.
-Cash flow how well liquidated the company is.
-Without cash and ability to service obligations like rent, salaries, a company will die and thereby lose on its ability to maximise share holder’s equity.
+Cash flow tells us how well liquidated the company is.
+Without cash and ability to service obligations like rent, salaries, a company will die and thereby lose its ability to maximise share holder’s equity.

 From a startup’s standpoint, especially software firms, two of the key metrics are EBITDA and gross margins.
 EBITDA or Earnings before income tax, depreciation and amortisation reflect operational earnings/income generated by a firm minus the expenses.
 When we mean before the 3 parts, we mean, we don’t include numbers from those to understand the operational performance of the business.

 - Income Tax: Most startups likely are not profitable earlier on and thereby income tax component is likely to be nothing.